-PART I: (To be filled by the applicant i n triplicate)
+PART I: (To be filled by the applicant in triplicate)

-1. Name Address Citizenship
+1. Name Address Citizenship /表 4

-1 11 12 12 12

--// A A A A

-1
+#17 5 CLASS CONTRACTOR

+100 BUT BY

+9 PHA SINGS

-2. Location of land the subject of application ation:
+2. Location of land the subject of applica

 a) Village/Zoneb) Parish/Ward

+b) Parish/Ward

 c) Sub-county/Town

 d) County/Division

 e) District

 3. LRV

 Fol

-Block The state of the s
+Block

 Plot

 4. Approximate area (ha)

-(number 5 and 6 to be filled only if the c eeding one
+(number 5 and 6 to be filled only if the co o nve rsion concerns land exc ceeding one

-hundred hectares.) conversion concerns rand exc ecung one
+hundred hectares.) -

-C 1 1 1 1

-5. I/We wish to convert land in excess of one nunarea nectares by
+5. I/We wish to convert land in excess of one hundred hectares by

-(0 1 \ 1 T / · 1 1 1 1

-(State amount in excess of one hundred hectares) and I/we wish the l ooard to verity it
+(State amount in excess of one hundred l nectares) and I/we wish the board to verify it.

-6. Justification for grant of land in excess of 100 hectares

-Name and signature of applicant(s)

-Date of application

-DECLARATION

-I/We

-(i) (ii) that the leasehold is authentic and genuine; that there were no customary tenants on the land at the time of acquisition (whose tenancy was not disclosed) ;

-(iii) that the customary tenants, who were on the land at the time of acquisition and whose tenancy was disclosed, were duly compensated; (iv) that all development conditions and covenants have been complied with;

-(v) that any other conditions imposed by law from time to time have been complied with; and

-(vi) that the conversion is limited to one hundred hectares/that the conversion exceeds one hundred hectares (delete whichever is not applicable) Name and Signature/Thumbprint of applicant(s)
+6. Justification for grant of land in excess of 100 hectares Name and signature of applicant(s) Date of application DECLARATION I/Wedeclare that the above particulars are true to the best of my/our knowledge and belief and that the following conditions have been complied with- (i) that the leasehold is authentic and genuine; that there were no customary tenants on the land at the time of acquisition (whose tenancy was not disclosed) ; (iii) that the customary tenants, who were on the land at the time of acquisition and whose tenancy was disclosed, were duly compensated; (iv) that all development conditions and covenants have been complied with; (v) that any other conditions imposed by law from time to time have been complied with; and (vi) that the conversion is limited to one hundred hectares/that the conversion exceeds one hundred hectares (delete whichever is not applicable) Name and Signature/Thumbprint of applicant(s) Date Declared before me,

-Date

-Declared before me,

 Name and Signature Commissioner for oaths (Official Stamp)

 Date

 PART II Decision of District Land Board

 A: Having considered the above application for conversion from leasehold into freehold of land not exceeding one hundred hectares, the District land board:

-a) Is satisfied/not satisfied that the conditions provided under the Land Act Cap 227 and regulations made under it affecting conversion of leaseholds to freehold have been complied with;
+a) Is satisfied/not satisfied that the conditions provided under the Land Act Cap 227 and regulation made under it affecting conversion of leaseholds to freehold have been complied with;

 b) The verified area is hectares

 c) It is in the public interest/not in the public interest to convert the leasehold land in excess of 100 hectares which is the subject of the application to freehold.

 B: The application for conversion is -

 a) Approved

 b) Not approved

 C: Reasons for decision

 D: Minute number